 It also combines with the stomach’s natural proteins, reducing the excessive activity which can lead to indigestion

-In addition allicin regulates, the functioning of the stomach by activating the large intestine, so helping guard against constipation and diarrhoea.
+In addition allicin regulates, the functioning of the stomach by activating the large intestine, so helping guard against constipation and Diarrhea.